calliostro/last-fm-client-bundle/README.md

     # Your secret
     secret: '' # Required

-    # Optionally a fixed user session (e.g. for scrobbling)
+    # Optionally a fixed user session (e.g., for scrobbling)
     session: ~
 ```